-There is a linguistic scandal at the core of Christianity.
+There may be a linguistic scandal at the core of Christianity.

 Jesus, like all Palestinian Jews of his time, spoke Aramaic.
 Only a very few highly educated Jews knew Hebrew, and all of them spoke Aramaic in everyday conversation.
 Jesus' teachings to his disciples, his conversations at home, and his debates with priests and pharisees, were in Aramaic.

 Yet the New Testament is written in Greek.
-And therein lies a serious scandal behind how, and why, Jesus became known as the Son of God.
+And therein could lie a serious scandal behind how, and why, Jesus became known as the Son of God.

 Jesus was known as the son of Mary.